Payment Systems Designated Under Payment Services Act

 Inter-bank GIRO (IBG) System

-IBG System allows customers of a IBG participating bank to transfer funds through direct debits and credits, to the accounts of other IBG participating banks.
+IBG System allows customers of an IBG participating bank to transfer funds through direct debits and credits, to the accounts of other IBG participating banks.
 Previously, it involved the exchange of magnetic media containing payment instructions from the participating banks via ACH.

 In July 2001, the ACH eliminated the manual delivery of magnetic tapes between participating banks and itself.
 Participating banks send and receive IBG items electronically via a secured communication network.
 Clearing cycles for the direct credit and debit transactions were also shortened significantly.

-In March 2015, the IBG System adopted the ISO 20022 message standard as the payment messaging standard between the FAST participating banks and the ACH.
+In March 2015, the IBG System adopted the ISO 20022 message standard as the payment messaging standard between the participating banks and the ACH.

 Network for Electronic Transfers (Singapore) Pte Ltd (NETS) was founded in 1985 to establish Singapore’s national PIN debit scheme, NETS EFTPOS.
 NETS is the EFTPOS scheme operator, processor and the acquirer of the service.